yg211/bert_nli/README.md

 **Highlighted Features**

 * Models based on BERT-(base, large) and ALBERT-(base,large)
-* *Low memory requirements*: Using mixed-precision (apex) and checkpointing to reduce the GPU memory consumption; training the bert/albert-large model consumes less than 6GB GPU memory.
+* *Low memory requirements*: Using *mixed-precision* (nvidia apex) and [checkpoint](https://pytorch.org/docs/stable/checkpoint.html) to reduce the GPU memory consumption; training the bert/albert-large model consumes less than **5GB** GPU memory.
 * *Easy inerface*: A straightforward interface is provided to use the trained models
-* *All source code*: All source code for training the model are provided
+* *All source code*: All source code for training the models are provided

 Contact person: Yang Gao, yang.gao@rhul.ac.uk